syl20bnr/spacemacs/README.md

 **Quick Install:**

 This assumes you don't have an existing Emacs setup and want to run Spacemacs as your config.
-If you do have one, first `mv ~/.emacs.d ~/.emacs.d.bak`, or look at the [full installation instructions](#install) for other options.
+If you do have one, look at the [full installation instructions](#install) for other options.

     git clone https://github.com/syl20bnr/spacemacs ~/.emacs.d